May 7-9, 2025

 About the Conference:

-The Missouri Department of Mental Health provides the Spring Training Institute for staff, providers and consumers of the Division of Behavioral Health and the Division of Developmental Disabilities.
-Additionally, the Institute attracts staff from the Department of Corrections, Department of Youth Services, Department of Family Services, other statewide organizations and individuals in private practice.
-The Institute brings over 1,000 behavioral health professionals together to learn about the latest research in the field regarding medications, evidence-based treatment, and other issues related to the populations served.
-There are two full days of presentations and workshops with over 60 separate sessions that will broaden knowledge and enhance the understanding of the critical services provided to the citizens of Missouri.
+The Missouri Department of Mental Health provides the Spring Training Institute (STI) for staff, providers, and consumers of behavioral health services and supports.
+STI attracts staff from the Division of Behavioral Health, Division of Developmental Disabilities, Department of Corrections, Department of Youth Services, Department of Family Services, other statewide organizations, and individuals in private practice.
+STI historically brings over 1,000 behavioral health professionals together to learn about the latest research in the field regarding medications, evidence-based treatment, and other issues related to populations served.
+This year STI will have three days (half day, full day, half day) of workshops with over 40 separate sessions that will broaden knowledge and enhance the understanding of the critical services provided to the citizens of Missouri.
 Sessions will be grouped into subject matter tracks.
 Examples of past tracks include:

 Conference Objectives:

-2. Describe established approaches and emerging trends in the services required to support individuals, families, and caregivers with behavioral health and/or substance use management needs.
+- Describe established approaches and emerging trends in the services required to support individuals, families, and caregivers with behavioral health management needs.

-4. Review a variety of therapeutic approaches to meet the behavioral health needs of clients and their families.
+- Review a variety of therapeutic approaches to meet the behavioral health needs of clients, families and caregivers.